 Eat quick — Taking kids out to eat is a pain, even in your own time zone.
 Luckily, London has lots of ready-made and quick-serve food options.
 If you’re renting a flat, there are even more options of easy-to-make meals available at grab-and-go restaurants such as Pret, Eat, Itsu, or at supermarkets.
 Of course, you’ll want to introduce your children to fish and chips, but save fine dining for another occasion.

-This was an amazing excursion for the older kids (baby ended up being sick this day, so I can’t speak as to how much fun it would be with a 1 year old).
-We really wanted to take the kids to an authentic castle while in Europe, and decided on Warwick Castle.
+Warwick Castle was an amazing excursion for the older kids (baby ended up being sick this day, so I can’t speak as to how much fun it would be with a 1 year old).
+We really wanted to take the kids to an authentic castle while in Europe.

 There was also a neat bird show and peacocks wandering the grounds.
 Spying out the castle’s arrowslits and admiring the stained glass windows were also very exciting for the kids.